This page shows examples of using JSON schema $ref markup to reference

 more complex and nested schema documents.

-convention used by Alpaca builds on top of JSON schema and allows for the $ref
+The $ref convention used by Alpaca builds on top of JSON schema and allows for the $ref value

 to identify a URI to a remote resource.
 It also allows you to point to JSON structures within the